many-bees/SilentHillFileGuide/README.md

 # Silent Hill 2
 ### [Silent Hill Texture Explorer](https://www.silenthillmemories.net/sh2/modding_en.htm)
-This page also lists a model exporter but it's in .obj format so you're better off just downloading stuff from [Silent Hill Museum](https://silenthillmuseum.org/)
+Allows the browsing of various archives to view and extract textures from them.
+This page also lists a model exporter but it's in .obj format so you're better off just downloading stuff from [Silent Hill Museum](https://silenthillmuseum.org/).

 ### [Silent Hill Explorer](https://drive.google.com/file/d/1aVf7DRGpgFQgle50gO6HSkozNHjlJVgr/view)
+General extraction tool for various files found in Silent Hill 2 & 3.
+Can be used to get stuff like .mdl files and .adx files from the game but usually other programs are needed to convert those files into a usable form.

 ### [Psilent pHill 2](https://github.com/pmttavara/ph2/tree/main)
 Silent Hill 2 map viewer that allows maps to be exported into .obj format.
 For some reason when you loaed them into Blender their massive though so scale the mesh down a bunch if you wanna actually see it.

 # Silent Hill 3
 ### [Silent Hill Texture Explorer](https://www.silenthillmemories.net/sh2/modding_en.htm)
+Seems to have some problems with SH3 specifically but I'm not sure if that's the program's fault or the game's.

 ### [Useful guide for .mdl files](https://youtu.be/zdLDgnbHfHU)